OktAI-Simsek/RemindMew/PRIVACY_POLICY.md

 We use reasonable technical measures to protect data in transit (e.g., HTTPS to service providers).
 However, no method of transmission or storage is 100% secure.
 You are responsible for securing access to your device.

 ## 7. Your Choices
-- **Delete local data**: you can delete reminders/journal entries inside the App.
-Uninstalling the App typically removes local data stored by the App.
+**Delete local data**: you can delete reminders/journal entries inside the App.
+Uninstalling the App removes local data stored by the App.
-- **AI input**: avoid entering sensitive personal information (e.g., medical details, financial details, passwords) into journal entries or notes that you may choose to send for AI processing.
+**AI input**: avoid entering sensitive personal information (e.g., medical details, financial details, passwords) into journal entries or notes that you may choose to send for AI processing.

 ## 8. Children’s Privacy
 RemindMew is not intended for children under 13.
 We do not knowingly collect personal information from children under 13.